grafana/azure-template/README.md

 1. Validate the offer
 1. Upload to the Azure Marketplace Partner Portal and publish

+### Update the version number

+1. Update the `GRAFANA_VERSION` command line option to the latest version of Grafana in the `scripts/install-grafana.sh` file.
+1. Update the `githubUsername` and `dateUpdated` fields in the `metadata.json` field.
+1. Commit the change to Git.

 ### Validate the offer

 In order to validate mainTemplate.json, you can use the